blocktransfer/reg-publications/examinations/response-8/README.md

-[^totla-ccontrol]: I commented extensively on the horendous unilateral authority implicit in the design of DTCC Digital Assets ("DA"), _available at_ https://lnns.co/O8NUZfc1KGe. _See also_ blog post published the day Dave reahed out to begin the  examination process, subtitled with  a  critiqe  on "keeping control centralized" in whaat the title purports is aa master plan for unchecked power, _available at_ https://genfinity.io/2025/04/30/dtcc-on-chain-patent-global-finance-takeover.
-THe author repsondds to a patent application from DTCC which substantially mimics my own, albeit with mucch less public transprency.
-Should we really alow complex widespread rollout for dozens of untested proprietary conteracts without a mucch as even an Advanced Notice?

-proponenets o f DTCC-DA  have remarked that  non-NMS optikons are insecure `parallle/side markets` without  investor protections
+proponenets o f DA  have remarked that  non-NMS optikons are insecure `parallle/side markets` without  investor protections

 offer through  a decentralized frmaework  for  decentralized market